 just, we are really doomed.
 Even more crucial: Zeus is the only god who acknowledges the existence of the other

 person.
 There are after all two sides to the balance: mine and yours.
-The three desiring goddesses above are like the Freudian
+The three desiring goddesses above are like

 Id: they know only themselves.
 That is the reason why they (we) should be ruled by Zeus.
 We could say that the telos